 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Looking to change up your keto Caesar salad?
 Try this Cajun shrimp Caesar salad recipe!
 With my signature cajun seasoning mix and easy caesar salad dressing, it takes just 15 minutes to prep and has SO much flavor!
 And yet, it’s low carb, keto friendly, made with plenty of veggies, and can easily be made paleo or whole30 by omitting the Parmesan cheese.
+It has all the zesty flavor and satisfaction of mains like shrimp fajitas, but in salad form!
 Try out this keto spicy shrimp salad next time you’re looking for a light, but filling meal without the carbs.

 How To Make Shrimp Caesar Salad

 If you’ve been dreaming about an easy meal idea that’s also healthy, this shrimp Caesar salad recipe should be a contender.
 You won’t believe how simple it is to make.